Tirofiban Side Effects

-Some side effects of tirofiban may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some tirofiban side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Pain in the legs or hips

 For Healthcare Professionals

 Applies to tirofiban: intravenous powder for injection, intravenous solution

 Prior to approval by the FDA the efficacy and safety of tirofiban was evaluated in 1,946 patients who received both tirofiban and heparin and 2,002 patients who received tirofiban alone.
 The average duration of exposure was 116 hours.
 Forty-three percent of the patients were greater than 65 years old and approximately 30% of the patients were female.
 In clinical studies, the incidences of side effects were generally similar among different races, and were not more prevalent among patients with hypertension or diabetes or hypercholesterolemia.
 The most common and potentially significant side effect was bleeding; non-bleeding side effects occurred in up to approximately 6% of patients.
 The overall incidence of non-bleeding side effects was higher in female and older patients compared with male or younger patients.
 However, the incidence of non-bleeding side effects was similar among all patients who received tirofiban + heparin versus heparin alone.